Taipei Representative Office in Germany

-The Taipei Representative Office in the Federal Republic of Germany; (駐德國台北代表處 (Zhù Déguó Táiběi Dàibiǎo Chù); Taipeh Vertretung in der Bundesrepublik Deutschland) represents the interests of Taiwan in Germany in the absence of formal diplomatic relations, functioning as a de facto embassy.
+The Taipei Representative Office in the Federal Republic of Germany; (駐德國台北代表處 (Zhù Déguó Táiběi Dàibiǎo Chù); Taipeh Vertretung in der Bundesrepublik Deutschland) represents the interests of Taiwan in Germany in the absence of formal diplomatic relations, functioning as a de facto embassy, and deals with Germany-Taiwanese relations.

 Based in Berlin, it also has offices in Frankfurt, Hamburg and Munich.
 Its counterpart in Taiwan is the German Institute Taipei.

 History

 The Republic of China was a winning power of World War II and thus dispatched a military mission to occupied Berlin.
 However, it did not re-establish diplomatic ties with either East or West Germany after the war.
 Its first in-official office was established in 1956 in Bad Godesberg in Bonn in the then West Germany as the Freichina- Presse und Informationsdienst ("Free China Press and Information Service"), later in 1972 becoming the Büro der Fernost-Informationen ("Far East Information Office").

 In 1992, it became the Taipei Wirtschafts- und Kulturbüro or "Taipei Economic and Cultural Office".